BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command response::
     0x05    list objects command id
     repeat
+        0x03    create object command id
-        id  variable length id chain
+        id+     variable length id chain
         len     length of object params
-        block[len]  object params
+        [len]   object params

+(Note that the repeated part of the response is the same data passed to the Create Object command.)

 Persistence
 -----------
 As each object is created, the same command used to create it is stored in eeprom.
-This provides persistence of the object definitions and makes it posisble to reinstantiate all objects when the controller powers up by simply re-running all the object creation commands again from eeprom.
+This provides persistence of the object definitions and makes it possible to reinstantiate all objects when the controller powers up by simply re-running all the object creation commands again from eeprom.

+After an object has been created, but before it is used, the address it's creation details in eeprom are passed to it.
+This allows the eeprom to be used as storage by the object.

+Some objects expose persistent values, such as configuration settings.
+If these are stored as part of the object creation parameters, then individual components may chose to